githubtraining/innersource-theory/docs/teams/lens_2_dev_enablement.md

 ## Trusted Committer (TC)

-Think of the TC as the developer(s) in your organization, perhaps team leads, that are trusted and highly invested in the specific project.
+Think of the TC as the developer(s) in your team, perhaps a team lead, that is trusted and highly invested in the specific team project(s).
 Their role is to help mentor contributors and to move code changes along.
 Some of their other responsibilities include:

 - Writing and maintaining contribution guidelines
 - Code reviews on PRs